elconrad23/bionix/README.md

 # bionix

-A new Flutter project.
+A health prosthetics project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for revolutionary hand replacements that willl render assistance to patients and orthopedics alike.

 A few resources to get you started if this is your first Flutter project: